chao2zhang/OpenGL/README.md

 5. Implement clipping using methos similar to `Cohen-Sutherland Line Clipping`, see `Polygon::clip(const Rect& view)`

-6. Caculating centroid using diving the polygons into triangles, caculating each of them and caculating as a total.
+6. Caculating centroid using diving the polygons into triangles, caculating each of them and caculating as a total. see `Polygon::centroid()`

 Step-by-step Instruction
 ========================